oprypin/crsfml/docs/tutorials/graphics/transform.md

 window.draw(entity, states)
 ```

-If your entity is a [Transformable]({{book.api}}/Transformable.html) (sprite, text, shape), which contains its own internal transform, both the internal and the passed transform are combined to produce the final transform.
+If your entity is a [SF::Transformable][] (sprite, text, shape), which contains its own internal transform, both the internal and the passed transform are combined to produce the final transform.

 ## Bounding boxes